-- A. remain seated while the bus is in motion; - B. keep head, hands, arms, and legs inside the bus at all times; - C. not litter in the bus or throw anything from the bus; - D. keep books, packages, coats, and all other objects out of the aisle; - E. be courteous to the driver and to other bus riders; - F. not eat: - G. not tamper with the bus or any of its equipment.
+i student shall. Α. remain seated while the bus is in motion; В. keep head, hands, arms, and legs inside the bus at all times; C. not litter in the bus or throw anything from the bus; D. keep books, packages, coats, and all other objects out of the aisle; E. be courteous to the driver and to other bus riders; F. not eat; G. not tamper with the bus or any of its equipment.